Potting soils are great for gardening and growing healthy plant roots, but the sizes of the bags generally means you end up with some leftover soil.

 - Keep it in the original bag

-- Put it in a storage tub with a lid
+- Put it in a plastic storage bin with a lid

 - Store that tub in a dry place like your basement, shed, or garage